Mountain Gear

-Company history
+History

 Mountain Gear was founded in 1983 by Paul Fish and Karn Nielsen.
 At its inception, the company was a manufacturer specializing in handmade backpacks.
-Over time, the focus of the company shifted from manufacturing to retail and grew to include a nationwide catalogue.
+Over time, the focus of the company shifted from manufacturing backpacks to retail, growing to include a nationwide mail-order catalog in 1993.
+As consumer behavior shifted online, Mountain Gear transitioned to online retail in 1995, becoming an early adopter of e-commerce while eventually becoming a vendor on Amazon to sustain its sales.

-The company first mailed a catalog in 1993 and developed its first website in 1995.
 In 2001, Mountain Gear acquired MountainWoman.com, one of the first women's-specific outdoor websites, and in 2003 Shoreline Mountain Products, a web-based retailer that specialized in rock climbing.
 MountainWoman.com has been updated and rolled into the Devi Outdoor catalog and DeviOutdoor.com website.
 Shoreline was discontinued as an independent website and catalog a few years after the acquisition.
 From 2002 to 2006, Mountain Gear was listed by Success Magazine as one of America's 100 fastest-growing catalog businesses.
 The company moved into a renovated, 112000 sqft, environmentally sustainable distribution center and corporate headquarters in 2006.